antarctica/MeshiPhi/docs/html/_sources/sections/Configuration/Mesh_construction_config.rst.txt

 Data Sources
 ############

-The 'Data Sources' section of the configuration file dictates which information will be added to the mesh when constructed.
-Each item in the list of data sources represents a single data set to be added to the mesh.
+The 'data_sources' section of the configuration file defines which information will be added to the mesh when constructed.
+Each item in the list of data sources represents a single dataset to be added to the mesh.

 ::